embedded-code-Portfolio/Sensor-Project/README.md

 I2C, SPI, UART and 1-Wire.

 ## Operation
-This has been achieved by connecting two Arduino Nanos which are codenamed Collector and Receiver for this purpose.
+This has been achieved by connecting two Arduino Nanos, one of which acts as a transmitter and the other as a receiver.
 The Collector node gets raw data from sensors and sends them to the Receiver using the UART protocol.
 The receiver node gets data from the Collector node and sends them to the LCD screen display using the I2C module attached to it.